Vollorak/trellobot/README.md

 # Trellobot

-Trellobot is a Discord bot that reports activities on Trello.
+Trellobot is a simple Discord bot that reports activities on Trello.
 This project is a combination and updated version of several other depositories including [Trellobot](https://github.com/Angush/trellobot/blob/master/readme.md), [trello-events](https://github.com/atuttle/node-trello-events) and [trello](https://github.com/norberteder/trello).

 ## Installation
 1. Clone the repository.